 Additionally, choosing a neutral color or wallpaper for your fitting rooms will allow customers to focus on the clothing and how it looks without being distracted by a bright color or pattern.
 Textured wall designs, subtle patterns, and muted colors are a good option if you want to incorporate color or patterns into your fitting rooms.

-6. Provide Seating
+6. Add Seating

 Often you will see bench seating in fitting rooms.
 A bench creates a hybrid seating and table arrangement to maximize both sitting and storage space in your fitting rooms.
 If not a bench, you will generally see a small chair designed to take up minimal space to avoid infringing on the changing area.
 If you do choose a chair instead of a bench, be sure to add additional storage options like hooks or a side table to ensure there is a good place for customers to put their things.

 In addition to providing a seat inside of your fitting rooms, you also want to be sure that there is seating in their vicinity.
 Typically, you want to provide two to five seats to accommodate larger parties, depending on your space.
-Seating outside of fitting rooms is great for fellow shoppers and gives spectators a convenient place to watch their friends show off their clothes.
+Seating outside of fitting rooms is great for fellow shoppers and gives companions a convenient place to watch their friends show off their clothes.

 7. Create Privacy

 One of the most important things for ensuring that your customers will walk away with a good impression of your fitting rooms is privacy.
-Whether you install doors, curtains, or another barrier, you want to be sure that customers feel comfortable and secure when they are using your fitting rooms.
+Whether you install doors, curtains, or another barrier, you want to be sure that shoppers feel comfortable and secure when they are using your fitting rooms.

 In terms of entry coverings, the most popular options are curtains, half doors where there is a gap underneath and above, or full doors.

-Half doors are slightly more expensive but can be locked, adding a layer of security for your customers.
+Half doors are slightly more expensive but can be locked, adding a layer of security for your shoppers.
 Full doors are the costliest option and typically require the installation of a free-standing structure if you do not have fitting rooms already built into your store.
 They are, however, the most private door option and give your customers the most luxurious experience.

 8. Provide Hanging Options

-As people try on, they will generally have their original picks and their yes, no, and maybe options.
+As people try items on, they will generally have their original picks and their yes, no, and maybe options.
 Providing labeled bars or hooks for each of these categories will help your shoppers stay organized and maintain order in their space.

-Additionally, this hook strategy will make it easier for customers and sales associates to clean out rooms, as all the items that are going back onto the floor will be in one spot.
+Additionally, this hook strategy will make it easier for customers and sales associates to clean out fitting rooms, as all the items that are going back onto the floor will be in one spot.
 An empty room will incentivize shoppers to try on more items and help to drive your sales.

 9. Decorate With Minimal Fixtures

-While there are certain necessary decor elements like seating and storage, you should not overwhelm your fitting rooms with decorations or furniture.
-Your fitting rooms should be highly utilitarian—offering only the fixtures that facilitate the fitting process and avoiding all else.
+While there are certain necessary decors like seating and storage, you should not overwhelm your fitting rooms with them.
+Your fitting rooms should be highly utilitarian, offering only the fixtures that facilitate the fitting process and avoiding all else.
 Additional elements take up unnecessary space, impede on changing, and distract customers from their selection.

 When setting up your fitting rooms, ask yourself whether anything is distracting or superfluous in your changing space.
 If the answer is yes, remove it!
 Utilitarian minimalism does not mean your fitting rooms can’t be stylish.
 You can always choose fun lighting, floor coverings, seating, and wall colors.
 The big takeaway is that the things you put in your fitting rooms should serve a purpose and not take up otherwise functional space.

-10. Staff Your Fitting Rooms
+11. Staff Your Fitting Rooms

-As we mentioned previously, customer-associate interactions are an excellent asset for driving sales, and you should be facilitating those interactions wherever you can.
+As we mentioned earlier, customer-associate interactions are an excellent asset for driving sales, and you should be facilitating those interactions wherever you can.
 One of the best places to do this is in the area around your fitting rooms.

 Staff one to two people around your fitting rooms at all times to provide services like grabbing another size off the floor, helping with zippers and ties, answering customer questions, and styling shoppers.